MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 Use the steps in this article when:

-- You have users in different domains in your business; for example, Rob@ContosoEast.com and Ann@ContosoWest.com.
+- You have users in different domains in your business: for example, Rob@ContosoEast.com and Ann@ContosoWest.com.

 - You want the people in your organization to use Teams to contact people in specific businesses outside of your organization.